PAUL909-09/PAUL909-09/README.md

 # 💫 About Me:
-"Aspiring Web Developer | 2 OJTs Completed | Laravel & React (TypeScript) Builder"<br><br>Hello!
+"Aspiring Web Developer | 2 OJTs Completed | Laravel & React (TypeScript) Builder"<br><br>
+Hello!
 I'm Paul, an aspiring web developer passionate about building modern, responsive, and user-friendly web applications.
-I have completed two OJTs where I gained hands-on experience in real-world projects, sharpening my problem-solving skills and adaptability.<br><br>Currently, I’m focusing on Laravel, React, Inertia, and TypeScript, and I enjoy exploring how these technologies can work together to deliver seamless and scalable solutions.
-My goal is to grow into a full-stack developer who crafts high-performing applications with clean code, strong architecture, and great user experiences.<br><br>I believe in continuous learning, adaptability, and pushing myself to improve with every project I take on.
+I have completed two OJTs where I gained hands-on experience in real-world projects, sharpening my problem-solving skills and adaptability.<br><br>
+Currently, I’m focusing on Laravel, React, Inertia, and TypeScript, and I enjoy exploring how these technologies can work together to deliver seamless and scalable solutions.
+My goal is to grow into a full-stack developer who crafts high-performing applications with clean code, strong architecture, and great user experiences.<br><br>
+I believe in continuous learning, adaptability, and pushing myself to improve with every project I take on.

+---

+## 🌐 Portfolio
+Check out my portfolio here 👉 [paul-portfolio.vercel.app](https://paul-portforlio.vercel.app/)

 ## 🌐 Socials: